 Stoppers or caster cups are placed on the instrument legs to avoid scratching the floor, they also help if the instrument has wheels on the legs to avoid moving.

 There’s not a lot of science behind a stopper, feel free to choose the correct size and then you can get the material and size you like the most.

 There are stickers with the key names for beginners, you put each one on the corresponding key, so you can start playing a little bit easier and faster, when you buy stickers make sure they can be removed no problem once you’re done, usually the reviews will tell you about it.

-These ones are self explanatory, you put them on top of your instrument to prevent them from collecting dust, you can do this yourself by using any cover you already have, the only thing special about the ones you can find in stores are the fact that they are the perfect size.
+These ones are self-explanatory, you put them on top of your instrument to prevent them from collecting dust, you can do this yourself by using any cover you already have, the only thing special about the ones you can find in stores are the fact that they are a perfect size.

-Straps are necessary for all kinds of woodwind instruments as a support.
+Straps are necessary for all kinds of woodwind instruments as support.
 It prevents mishandling of the instrument that may cause it to break.
-The straps are made of artificial leather, fiber reinforced plastic, aluminum and a plastic hook to hold the instrument comfortably.
+The straps are made of artificial leather, fiber-reinforced plastic, aluminum, and a plastic hook to hold the instrument comfortably.

 If you are going to get one make sure it can be adjusted and can lift the weight of your instrument and a little bit more, with no problems, besides that you may also want to get one that can be used in multiple instruments for added value.

 This of course is only for the small instruments, if pretty simple, bags for transportation and cases for protection and transportation.